 You can experiment with the pickups to get a wide variety of bright, percussive tones, extracting some warmth and full-range bass sound from the P-90, while still getting a snarling edge from the Humbucker pickup, which shines in the midrange.

-This video provides a few quick examples of different sounds produced by the Tribute Fallout electric guitar:
+This video provides a few quick examples of different sounds produced by the G&L Tribute Fallout:

 Build and Design